 ceremony in the Council Chamber at the Town Hall in Peterborough.

-the fee you pay to the Home Office.
+you pay to the Home Office.

 If the dates are inconvenient for you, we can offer an